TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 As can be seen in the above diagram, one can run Kubernetes in environments ranging from big clouds, small clouds, on-premise datacenters right up to edge computing.

 Focusing on the type of workloads, Kubernetes can do a lot.
 But there are types of workload Kubernetes might not be particularly suited for.
-On the monolith side one could think of (legacy) mainframes.
+On the monolith side, one could think of (legacy) mainframes.
 Or VM-based applications that are hard to containerize.

 The big cloud platforms offer a plethora of managed services, including databases, memory stores, messaging components and services focused on AI/ML and Big Data.
 For those, you _can_ run cloud-native cloud-agnostic alternatives within Kubernetes.
 But it requires more up-front effort, and the potential gain will differ per situation.